SilkRose/Pony/stories/the-tour-of-twilights-castle/the-tour-of-twilights-castle.md

 They trot to the next door, the last one in this hallway.

-"This one I don't remember what it is."
+"This one, I don't remember what it is."

-Sunset opened the door before a explosion of confetti and streamers shoot out.
+Sunset opened the door, and a explosion of confetti and streamers shot out.

 Starlight spoke up.
-"Ah, must have been where Pinkie hid a surprise party canon.
+"Ah, must have been where Pinkie hid a surprise party cannon.
 This one is yet another broom closet."

 "You weren't kidding about the broom closets."